zhenhua32/efficiency-nodes-comfyui/README.md

 ✨🍬Planning to help this branch stay alive and any issues will try to solve or fix ..
-But will be slow as I run mnay github files .
+But will be slow as I run many github repos .

 <b> Efficiency Nodes for ComfyUI Version 2.0+